-Each state should submit work plans, including detailed financial plans, for the Infrastructure project and each survey they plan to conduct.
+Each state should submit work plans, including detailed financial plans, for the Infrastructure project and each Survey they plan to conduct.
 Templates for Infrastructure and Survey can be found in Appendix J-1 and J-2, respectively.
-The combined total funding requested should not exceed the guidance given by the RPM.
-For 2013, the J-3 appendix will be completed online on the CAPS Resource & Collaboration site (A CAPS R&C login will be required).
+The combined total funding requested should not exceed the guidance given by the NOM.
+For 2014, the Survey Summary Form (see Appendix J-3) must be completed online on the CAPS Resource & Collaboration site (A CAPS R&C login will be required).
 The Excel spreadsheet used in previous years is obsolete and not necessary.
+The online Survey

-The online J-3 must be completed when the work plans are submitted to the SPHD's office.
-No work plans will be reviewed or approved without a completed J-3.
-Once the state submits the completed information, the state PPQ office will be required to acknowledge review before it will be reviewed by the RPM.
-Do not submit an electronic copy of the J-3 appendix (the Excel file) with the work plans as done in the past.
-The state J-3 will be available to the Regions online.
+Summary Form must be completed when the work plans are submitted to the SPHD's office.
+No work plans will be reviewed or approved without a completed online Survey Summary Form.
+Once the state submits the completed information, the state PPQ office will be required to acknowledge review before it will be reviewed by the NOM.
+Do not submit an electronic copy of the Summary Form with the work plans.
+The State's data will be available to Field Operations online.
 States will not be able to access other state's information.
-States are strongly encouraged to list State contributions to the survey effort on the J-3 and the Financial Plan whenever possible.
+States are strongly encouraged to list State contributions to the survey effort on the Survey Summary Form.
 This information will assist the Pest Detection Program answer requests and questions from the Agency, Department, and Congress, and prepare future budget requests.